chopfitzroy/dotfiles-experiment/README.md

 ```

 In the future I would like to explore doing something like [this](https://eseth.org/2020/devdocs-cli.html) for a more terminal centric workflow.

+### Markdown knowledge base 🧠

+I originally tried to create my own markdown knowledge base rendered in terminal via [Glow](https://github.com/charmbracelet/glow).

+Unfortunately this didn't quite have the flow I wanted.
+Since then I have discovered [Silver Bullet](https://silverbullet.md/) which is more browser based which works well.

+If you are interested in seeing in building your own knowledge base here is [mine](https://github.com/chopfitzroy/Knowledgebase).

 ## References 📚